 Are you in the job search process?
-And do you need to know how to write and format a UX writer resume to get your dream UX writer job?
+Do you need to know how to write and format a UX writer resume to get your dream UX writer job?

 Even if you do that, you may not receive any answer when you apply to UX writing positions.